svaraborut/watermark/README.md

 ## Auto Versioning

 The action will automatically attempt to extract the project version from the repository.
-This is performed with different strategies depending on the `auto-version` approach specified.
+This is performed with different strategies depending on the `auto-version` project flavour specified.
 Currently supported strategies are:

 - `npm` where the version will be read from the `package.json` if present